majuss/easybox904/README.md

 ```bash
 ssh-keygen
 ```
-Save an empty file named: "sesame.txt" on the root of your FAT32 formated USB-stick.
-Don't save it with the `Windows Editor` (this won't result in an empty file..) use `Notepad++` or Linux' `touch`.
-This file will initialize the ssh access.

 To check if the step one was succesful you should check this list:

 + Type `unsquashfs` a list of options should be displayed.
 + Type `binwalk` a list of option should be displayed.
 + Check if there is a file named "fullimage_AT904X-03.17.01.16.bin" in your easyboxhack directory.
-+ There should be a empty file on your thumb drive named "sesame.txt".
-Now put it aside we will need it later.

 ## Step two